Whatsapp Icon

 • Bone marrow donation has long-term side effects: This is another myth that discourages people from signing up for marrow donation.
 Both methods of marrow transplantation are harmless to the body as the body recreates the needed bone marrow levels within a few weeks.
 All the donors would have to endure would be side effects such as fatigue, back pain, and Nausea for a few days, while they can be glad they saved a life.

 • Bone marrow donation is expensive: This is also another false fact doing rounds about bone marrow donation.
 While a bone marrow donation is slightly expensive, there is no cost to the donor for donating the marrow.
-Usually, the patient's insurance or the organisation collecting the marrow takes care of the travel, hospital and other clinics.
+Usually, the patient's insurance or the organization collecting the marrow takes care of the travel, hospital, and other clinics.

 Need for Awareness of World Marrow Donor Day